bourquejulien/devops-cs2024-team-exemple/README-EN.md

 }
 ```

-You must be able to access the information returned by this request by making a request to your own service.
+You must be able to access the information returned by this request by making a request to your own service at the path ``/jungle-status``.
+The request must show a convivial interface including:
+- A html table
+- A counter indicating the number of ``status`` containing the word "success"
+- The CS logo located at ``assets/logo.svg``, return by a request to your server
+- A button to allow a page reload

 ### 4. Free the Prisoners (6 points)
 The objective of this section is to provide the information necessary for the prisoners to free themselves.